Ortwind/ortwind.github.io/_posts/2018-10-16-Devices-and-Printer-Cleanup.md

-## For when windows updates and installs every printer on your network.
+## When 'Windows Update' installs every last printer on your network.... once again.

 ### It will look something like this: